 The Chatteroi Railway went into receivership in July 1885 and was acquired by the Ohio & Big Sandy Railroad (O&BS), owned by the Chesapeake & Ohio Railway owner Collis P. Huntington, in August 1889.
 1 The line was extended southward deep into the coalfields of southeastern Kentucky.

-In 1914, the Chesapeake & Ohio Railway, the O&BS’s successor, constructed a new, stronger crossing over the Levisa Fork at Walbridge which included the conversion of the c.
-1883 Walbridge Bridge for automobile use.
+In 1914, the Chesapeake & Ohio Railway, the O&BS’s successor, constructed a new, stronger crossing over the Levisa Fork at Walbridge, including the conversion of the 1883 Walbridge Bridge for automobile use.

 - State: Kentucky